impensavel/spoil/docs/SPFile.md

     $name = 'document.pdf';

     // Allow overwriting the file if it already exists
-    // An SPBadMethodCallException will be thrown if the file exists and we didn't allow overwriting
+    // An SPBadMethodCallException will be thrown if the file exists and overwriting wasn't allowed
     $overwrite = false;

     $file = SPFile::create($folder, $content, $name, $overwrite);